ogud/DS-Maintain/CDS-maintain.md

 left it to each parent to come up with an acceptance policy.
 Secondly it did not provide a "delete" signal for the child to tell the parent that it wants to remove the DNSSEC security for its domain.

+## Introducing a DS record

+The big issue is how a child domain instructs the parent that it wants to have a DS record added.
+This problem can be solved using a few simplifying assumptions.
+This document makes the assumption that there are reasonable policies that can be applied and will allow automation of trust introduction.

+Not being able to enable trust via an easily automated mechanism is hindering DNSSEC at scale for DNS hosters that do not have automated access to the "registry" of the child zone's parent.

 ## Removing a DS Record